Fountaincoder/microtsetlin/README.md

 update_tuple = u[y_sft|p_sft|c_sft|x_sft|action(tsetlin[c,f,s])]
 ```
 here:
-- y_sft - desired y shifted
+- y_sft - `desired output` shifted
-- p_sft - polarity shifted
+- p_sft - `polarity` shifted
-- c_sft - clause output shifted
+- c_sft - `clause` output shifted
-- x_sft - actual input shifted
+- x_sft - `actual input` shifted

-There is some randomness to when this is done and whther there is inaction.
+There is some randomness to when this is done and whether there is inaction.
 The when is governed by the function:

 ```python